 Before Goods and Services Tax (or GST) came into effect, the tax structure applicable to two-wheeler insurance consisted of Central Sales Tax (or CST), Value-Added Tax (or VAT), Excise Duty and more.
-Collectively, these levies totalled a 15 percent tax rate for two-wheelers.
-The new tax regime outlined under GST, which kicks in when goods and services are sold, is split into five varied tax rates i.e., 0 percent, 5 percent, 12 percent, 18 percent and 28 percent.
+Collectively, these levies totalled a 15 per cent tax rate for two-wheelers.
+The new tax regime outlined under GST, which kicks in when goods and services are sold, is split into five varied tax rates i.e., 0 per cent, 5 per cent, 12 per cent, 18 per cent and 28 per cent.
 Bike insurance (also called two-wheeler insurance) is bracketed under the services category.
-The GST rate on bike insurance amounts to 18 percent.
+The GST on bike insurance amounts to 18 per cent.

-That being said, the introduction of GST has triggered competition between different insurance providers.
-Each insurer tries to set itself apart from the competition by offering competitive pricing and a host of benefits to their policyholders.
+That being said, the introduction of GST on Bike Insurance has triggered competition between different insurance providers.
+Each insurer tries to set itself apart from the competition by offering competitive pricing and a host of benefits to its policyholders.

 As discussed above, prior to GST, the tax applicable on bike insurance amounted to 15 percent.
 The 15% was made up of - 14 percent Service Tax, 0.5 percent Swachh Bharat Cess and 0.5 percent Krishi Kalyan Cess.
 Under GST, the tax levied amounts to 18 percent.
 The 3 percent hike which resulted in a rise in premium prices has been balanced out by the additional coverage offered by insurance providers.

 In order to understand the impact of GST on the two-wheeler insurance premium is, consider the following example -